ycpcs/cs320-spring2024/labs/lab03.md

 title: "Lab 3: Using Git"
 ---

-In this lab, you will practice using [Git](http://git-scm.com/), which is currently the most widely used and arguably the best version control system.
+In this lab, you will be using [Git](http://git-scm.com/), which is currently the most widely used and arguably the best version control system.
+It is also the version control system that is built into [GitHub](https://github.com), which is the website you wil be using to host the team remote code repositories, along with the GitHub issue tracker function.

-In this course, we will mostly be using [EGit](https://www.eclipse.org/egit/), which is the Git client software built into Eclipse.
-This lab will familiarize you with using EGit.
+In this course, you may also use [EGit](https://www.eclipse.org/egit/), which is the Git client software built into Eclipse.
+This lab will familiarize you with using git and EGit.

+You may also use use the [GitHub Desktop Client](https://desktop.github.com) or the [Git-Tower Desktop Client](https://git-tower.com), both of which facilitate easy(er) access and use of Git.

 ## Before you start